-Written requests for such leave must specify the purpose, start date and return to work date of the requested leave.
+Written requests for such leave must specify the purpose, start date, and return to work date of the requested leave.
 Such request should also include any relevant backup documentation to support the request for a Personal Leave of Absence.
 All such requests should be submitted to the Human Resources Manager at least 30 days before the leave commences, or as soon as possible if the need for the leave was not foreseeable.
-Such leaves may be granted or denied at the sole discretion of the Executive Director and/or his/her designee.
+Such leaves may be granted or denied at the sole discretion of the Executive Director and/or theirhis/her designee in compliance with applicable laws.